Basics

 What is the difference between ‘smuggling’ and ‘trafficking’ (of persons)?

-• Smuggling = cross border illegally, but individual free to leave once on the other side
+- Smuggling = crossing a border illegally, but individual free to leave once on the other side.

-• Trafficking = however they cross the border, they are not free to leave once on the other side.
+- Trafficking = it may or may not involve crossing a border, but if it does, they are not free to leave once on the other side.

 An (entirely fictional and simple) example to illustrate the difference:

 Now, Frank’s co-worker Fred heard about what Frank had done, and since he had the same job, decided to do the same thing.
 Fred got to know another family looking to cross into the United States and planned out how he would bring them over in his truck.
-However, once Fred got his family across the border he told them that they owed him for helping them since he could get in a lot of trouble for smuggling them over the border.
-Fred also told the family that they’d get send back to Mexico and never allowed into the USA legally if anyone was found out.
-Fred didn’t let the family leave his control and made them work to pay him back.
+However, once Fred got this family across the border he told them that they owed him for helping them since he could get in a lot of trouble for smuggling them over the border.
+Fred didn’t let the family leave his control.
+He took whatever documents they had and made them work on his farm to pay him back.
+They were never able to find out exactly how much they owed him, or the progress they were making in paying him back.
 This is an example of trafficking.